saurabhghiya/bookmyshow/README.md

 # bookmyshow-webapp
-BookMyShow clone web app made with MERN stack
+BookMyShow like web app made as a personal project (MERN) Frontend in React
+Backend in Express, Node
+DB in MongoDB